Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Introduction

+\IEEEPARstart{A} recent surge in visual applications, which demands substantial traffic, such as virtual and augmented reality, has exacerbated the disparity between the increasing volume of transmitted data and the limited communication capacity \cite{ref1, ref2, ref3}.
+In this circumstance, the \textit{semantic communication} paradigm has attracted significant interest as a key enabler to break the limit of communication capacity \cite{ref4, ref5, ref6, ref7}.
+In the mid-20$^{\text{th}}$ century, the concept of semantic communication was originated by extending Shannon's classical communication theory to the categorized levels of communications, which acknowledged the required transmission accuracy for the different levels of settings \cite{ref8}.
+While Shannon's original theory primarily focuses on the so-called \textit{technical level}, which prioritizes the accurate transmission of raw bits over a channel, the higher level setting so-called \textit{semantic level} emphasizes not merely the transmission of bits but the delivery of the compressed semantics of the source data, acquiring competitive performance with improved efficiency \cite{ref9, ref10}.
 The crucial parts of semantic communication include establishing the formal definition of the essential semantics of data and devising the pragmatic extraction methods of compressed semantics from high-dimensional source data.
 For the definition of semantics, extensive prior research has been conducted to establish the theory of semantic communication \cite{ref11, ref12, ref13, ref14}.
 While each examines subtly distinct concepts, they all share a consistent framework in which source data is encoded into a semantic space at the transmitter side by utilizing the prior knowledge and posterior information of the given data.
 Although a fundamental concept of the semantic space had been established in the early works, the specific way to represent the extracted semantics was not adequately defined before the machine learning era \cite{ref9, ref11}.
-Built upon the success of machine learning during the past decade, deep learning (DL) has emerged as a key solution for representing data into the compressed embedding space, which works as a semantic space \cite{ref15, ref16}.
+Built upon the success of machine learning during the past decade, deep learning (DL) has emerged as a key solution for representing data in the compressed embedding space, which serves as a semantic space \cite{ref15, ref16}.
 The prior research has mainly focused on semantic communications for transmitting visual data.
 In the next subsection, we provide details of prior efforts in semantic communications for computer vision (CV).